-Starting January 1, 2020, all Resident and Non-Resident hunters will be required to take government-issued Hunter Education training prior to being issued a hunting licence in the Northwest Territories (NWT), under the Wildlife Act.
+As of January 1, 2020, all Resident and Non-Resident hunters are required to take government-issued Hunter Education training prior to being issued a hunting licence in the Northwest Territories (NWT), under the Wildlife Act.
 For more information, or to take the course, visit NWT Hunter Education.

 If you are an Aboriginal harvester with rights to harvest in the NWT, you:

 - do not need a licence to harvest in areas of the NWT in which you have a right to harvest.